|

 When set, the actual delivery of messages is displayed on the user's terminal.

-the system-wide configuration file, and the user's configuration
+command files: the system-wide command file, and the user’s command

 file.
 Each line read from these files is processed like a usual